Installation

 Where do the materials come from?

 The parts kit is shipped from the Aquatiris logistics platform located at the headquarters in Bréal-sous-Montfort (35).
-The rotationally moulded plastic parts (lifting stations, pits, distributors and manholes) are manufactured in Dol-de-Bretagne (35), less than 100 kilometres from the logistics platform.
+The rotationally moulded plastic parts (lifting stations, boxes, distributors and inspection holes) are manufactured in Dol-de-Bretagne (35), less than 100 kilometres from the logistics platform.
 The aggregates are supplied from a local quarry as close to your home as possible.

 Can I install it myself by self-installation?